 Visions of Agents on the Web

 The vision of intelligent agents on the Web is almost as old as the Web itself: in a keynote at WWW'94, Sir Tim Berners-Lee was noting that documents on the Web describe real objects and relationships among them, and if the semantics of these objects are represented explicitly then machines can browse through and manipulate reality.
-This vision was published in 2001 as the Semantic Web [Berners-Lee et al., 2001] — and is now closer to its realization through the standardization of the Web of Things (WoT) at the W3C and the IETF.
+This vision was articulated more fully in the 2001 Semantic Web paper [[SEMWEB01]] and is now closer to realization through the standardization of the Web of Things at the W3C and the IETF.

-In the AI community, the vision of a world-wide open network of intelligent agents can be traced back to the late '90s.
-In 2002, the AgentCities initiative was reporting a network of 41 agent platforms deployed in 21 countries [Willmott et al., 2002] — with up to 60 registered platforms reported in 2003 [Dale et al., 2003] and 160 platforms in 2005 [Bellifemine et al., 2005].
-The network was based on the standards produced by the Foundation for Intelligent Physical Agents (FIPA), but quickly faded after the mid-2000s as industry attention shifted to Web services.
-Another prominent initative was the DARPA Control of Agent-Based Systems (CoABS) research program [TODO], which investigated the control, coordination, and management of large systems of autonomous software agents in military applications.
-Central to this program, CoABS Grid was the middleware integrating heterogeneous agent-based systems, object-based applications, and legacy systems using remote method invocation as a client-server style for network-based interaction.
+In the AI community, the vision of a world-wide open network of intelligent agents also emerged in the '90s.
+In 2002, the AgentCities initiative was reporting a network of 41 agent platforms deployed in 21 countries [[WILLMOTT02]], which grew to 60 registered platforms in 2003 [[DALE03]] and 160 by 2005 [[JADE]].
+This network was based on standards developed by the Foundation for Intelligent Physical Agents (FIPA) but declined after the mid-2000s as industry attention shifted toward Web services.
+In parallel with AgentCities, the DARPA Control of Agent-Based Systems (CoABS) research program investigated the control, coordination, and management of large systems of autonomous software agents in military applications.
+Its central middleware, the CoABS Grid [[COABS1]], integrated heterogeneous agent-based systems, object-based applications, and legacy systems.

-The DARPA CoABS program demonstrated the use of agent technology in large-scale practical applications, but also raised a number of challenges, such as enabling software agents to dynamically identify and understand information sources [TODO].
-To address these, DARPA launched the Agent Markup Language (DAML) research program, which built on top of existing Web standards and paved the way for the Web Ontology Language (OWL), Semantic Markup for Web Services (OWL-S), and other cornerstones of the Semantic Web.
-The DAML program thus advanced the original vision of the Web as an information space not only for people but also for intelligent agents, and promoted a shift from custom-built middleware for MAS — such as CoABS Grid or FIPA implementations — to offloading many of those responsibilities to the existing Web infrastructure.
-Web-based MAS received significant attention over the years, especially with the advent of service-oriented computing in the early 2000s [Singh and Huhns, 2006].
+The DARPA CoABS program demonstrated the practical utility of agent technologies in large-scale deployments, while also highlighting significant challenges — for example, enabling agents to dynamically identify and interpret information sources [[COABS2]].
+To address such issues, DARPA launched the Agent Markup Language (DAML) research program, which extended existing Web standards and laid the groundwork for the Web Ontology Language (OWL), Semantic Markup for Web Services (OWL-S), and other cornerstones of the Semantic Web.
+The DAML program advanced the original vision of the Web as an information space for both people and intelligent agents, and encouraged a shift from custom-built MAS middleware (e.g., CoABS Grid or FIPA platforms) to leveraging the Web's existing infrastructure.
+Such Web-based MAS received significant attention over the years, especially in the early 2000s with the advent of service-oriented computing [[SINGH06]].

-Recent years have brought renewed interest in Web-based MAS, as evidenced by the Dagstuhl Seminar 21072 (Feb.
+Recent years have brought renewed interest in Web-based MAS — as evidenced by the Dagstuhl Seminar 21072 (Feb.
 2021) and Dagstuhl Seminar 23081 (Feb.
-2023) on "Agents on the Web" that led to the creation of the W3C Autonomous Agents on the Web (WebAgents) Community Group.
-One key development is the Web of Things (WoT) [TODO], which unlocks new practical use cases for agents on the Web — and implements several visionary ideas expressed in the motivating scenarios from the original Semantic Web paper [Berners-Lee et al., 2001].
-Another key development is the recent progreess in language agents that can follow instructions and use tools: just like previous generations of agents, language agents are designed for specific tasks, highlighting the need for open networks of agents that complement each other's abilities to tackle more complex problems.
-New protocols and frameworks are rapidly emerging to allow agents to discover and use tools, or to discover and interact with other agents — and many of these initiatives build on Web standards tos promote interoperability (e.g., see the Model Context Protocol, Agent2Agent Protocol, Agent Network Protocol, Eclipse LMOS).
+2023) on "Agents on the Web", which led to the creation of the W3C Autonomous Agents on the Web (WebAgents) Community Group.
+A key enabler for this renewed interest is the Web of Things, which provides new practical use cases for Web agents and realizes several visionary ideas anticipated in the original Semantic Web paper [[SEMWEB01]].
+Another key enabler is the recent progress in LLM-based agents that can follow instructions and use tools: just like previous generations of agents, LLM-based agents are designed for specific tasks, underscoring the need for open networks in which agents complement one another's abilities to solve more complex problems.
+New protocols and frameworks are emerging to support LLM-based agents to discover and use tools, or to discover and interact with other agents — many of them explicitly building on Web standards to foster interoperability (e.g., see the Model Context Protocol, Agent2Agent Protocol, Agent Network Protocol, Eclipse LMOS).

 State of Web-based Multi-Agent Systems